-Q. Can you explain the definition and use of the declaration for the tack point of an asymmetrical spinnaker (TPS)?
+Q. Please explain the definition and use of the declaration for the tack point of an asymmetrical spinnaker (TPS).

 A. ‘TPS’ is the distance from the forward face of the mast to the attachment point for an a-sail tack to the deck, to an anchor roller, to a bowsprit, or to a similar fixture.
 If an a-sail is tacked to the stem near the headstay tang, ‘TPS’ is nearly equal to ‘J’, the length of the foretriangle base.
 If an a-sail is tacked further forward to the end of an overhanging stem or to a bowsprit, ‘TPS’ will be significantly larger than ‘J’, the rated area of that a-sail will be bigger, and the rating will be faster.
-Under CRF MkII the change in rating for increasing ‘TPS’ is generally in line with that of other handicapping systems.
+Under CRF the change in rating for increasing ‘TPS’ is generally in line with that of other handicapping systems.